gexahedron/graph-book/notes/grand_unified_thing.md

 # In search of GUT

 - plan:
-- start with o244-flows, such that cycle G1 is big enough,
+- start with o6c4c + o244-flows, such that cycle G1 is big enough,
 - e. g. we can find o5cdc, where first layer is "dominating cycle", and G1 is a second biggest layer in this o5cdc solution
-- then study

-We want:
+## What we probably want:
 - o6c4c,
 - with o244-flow
 - then build nz5 from o244-flow (or maybe a pair of nz5s)